 - 18. During the interactive dialogue, 42 delegations made statements.
 Recommendations made during the dialogue are to be found in section II of the present report. - 19.
-Malaysia noted that Finland continued to face challenges in combating racism, intolerance and xenophobia, which was evident by the increase in racist and xenophobic incidents and the growing xenophobic attitudes in its society.
-Malaysia also raised concerns that despite the obligations under CEDAW the media and advertising in Finland were increasingly becoming pornographic and reinforced the existing stereotypes of women and girls' low self- esteem.
+Malaysia noted that Finland continued to face challenges in combating racism, intolerance and xenophobia, which was evident in the increase in racist and xenophobic incidents and the growing xenophobic attitudes in Finnish society.
+Malaysia also raised concerns that despite the obligations under the Convention on the Elimination of All Forms of Discrimination against Women (CEDAW) the media and advertising in Finland were becoming increasingly pornographic and reinforced the existing stereotypes of women and girls' low self- esteem.
 Malaysia made recommendations. - 20.
 Mexico noted the new integration and anti-discrimination policies for immigrants.
 It also noted the entry into force of provisions to prevent racism, intolerance and xenophobia through information technologies.
 Mexico expressed its belief that the new interinstitutional programme to reduce violence against women would provide a good basis to prevent violence against women, protect and support victims and bring perpetrators to justice.
 Mexico made recommendations. - 21.
 Morocco praised Finland's efforts to prevent violence against women and encouraged it to continue reducing the high level of homicide.
 Morocco supported Finland's efforts to combat racism and xenophobia particularly on the Internet.
 It inquired about the bill on reviewing the provisions on detention of foreigners.
 Morocco requested information about the progress made in the negotiations with Sweden and Norway on the Nordic Convention on the status of the Sami, as indigenous peoples.
 Morocco made a recommendation.